MDNBR23/WEB-V1.0/replit.md

 None recorded yet.

 ## System Architecture
-NBR WEB is built with a focus on simplicity, security, and performance using a pure web stack.
+Med Tools Hub is built with a focus on simplicity, security, and performance using a pure web stack.

 ### UI/UX Decisions
 - **Design:** Modern teal/cyan theme with enhanced contrast, clear typography, and accessible color palettes (WCAG AA compliant).